Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 In that does that mean that we want to map this value to `empty string ""` or `null`.
 In TikXml this will map to the empty string.
 If you want to express `null` then simply don't write the xml tag `<element></element>` in your xml file.
 In case that you want to map such an empty xml tag to `boolean` TikXml returns `false` and for number types like `int`, `double` etc. `0` will be returned.

+Reading and writing text as CDATA is supported.
+While reading CDATA just works out of the box for writing you have to enable that explicitly with `@PropertyElement(writeAsCData=true)`

 ## Child Elements
 In XML you can nest child element in elements.
 You have already seen that in `@PropertyElement`.
 However, property elements are there read just the text content of an element and meant to be used